Documentation

 image

-You can add several buttons to your messages.
 Below each option, there are preview buttons where you can see how they would look in your chatbox.

 💡